-Statement of Intended Use - The M300 Multiparameter transmitter is a single- or dual channel online process instrument for measuring various properties of fluids.
+Statement of Intended Use - The M300 Multiparameter transmitter is a dual- channel online process instrument for measuring various properties of fluids.
 These include Conductivity/ Resistivity, Dissolved Oxygen, Dissolved Ozone and pH/ORP.
 It will interface with a variety of different Mettler-Toledo sensors, which connect to the transmitter using cables of varied lengths.